beegagliardi.com

 • They re-search.

-• They re-evaluate which answer to trust.
+• They re-evaluate what to trust.

 • They restart at every handoff.